 Approval: Identifies the position within the college giving final approval to revisions or new sections.
 For most sections this is the District President.

 Responsibility: Identifies the position within the college ultimately responsible for the proper execution of these policies and standards.
-For most sections, this is the Vice President for Academic and Student Affairs.
+For most sections, this is the Vice President for Academic Affairs and/or the Vice President for Student Affairs.

 Date of Final Approval: Typically, the date that the most current version was signed by the District President.